elldritch/srgraph/README.md

 "transform" plugins (e.g. building a graph without any nodes of degree 0, or building a graph that fulfils some other condition).

 I use `glide` to manage dependencies.
-See `src/github.com/ilikebits/srgraph/glide.yaml`.
+This project is intended to be `go get` installable, so use `glide install --strip-vendor` to avoid `git` submodule problems when installing/updating dependencies.